1,000+ Opportunities

 For the purposes of the VEDIG, standard fringe benefits means the company offers at a minimum, health insurance (either as a company sponsored program or in the form of subsidized health insurance) and Paid Time Off (PTO) to employees of at least 40 hours annually.

-Based on current listing details, eligibility includes: Basic employers (51%+ revenue from outside Virginia) with active competition from another state or country; job creation and capital investment thresholds vary by region.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Basic employers (51%+ revenue from outside Virginia) with active competition from another state or country; job creation and capital investment thresholds vary by region.
+Confirm the full requirements in the official notice before applying.